rbsec/sslscan/README.md

 which will clone the [OpenSSL repository](https://github.com/openssl/openssl), and configure/compile/test OpenSSL prior to compiling `sslscan`.

+**Please note:** Out of the box, OpenSSL cannot compiled with `clang` without further customization (which is not done by the provided `Makefile`).
+For more information on this, see [Modifying Build Settings](http://wiki.openssl.org/index.php/Compilation_and_Installation#Modifying_Build_Settings) in the OpenSSL wiki.

 You can verify whether you have a statically linked OpenSSL version, if

     ./sslscan --version